-Every parent wants their kid to have a healthy diet, but somehow our children always seem to find a way to sneak in junk food.
-Holidays make this task even harder because cakes, cookies, and candies are offered in every direction you turn.
-The trick is to provide your kid a healthy alternative – especially if they don’t realize it’s a healthy snack (wink, wink).
+Every parent wants their kid to have a healthy diet, but somehow, our children always seem to find a way to sneak in junk food.
+Holidays make this task even harder because cakes, cookies, and candies are being oﬀered from every direction you turn.
+The trick is to offer your kid a healthy alternative – especially if they don't realize it's a healthy snack (wink, wink).
 Check out these recipes that kids are guaranteed to love!

 Banana Pudding.
-A healthy dessert, to begin with, you can turn this creamy treat into a slam dunk that’s healthy and that your kids will love!
-You can cut out the excess saturated fat by using low-fat milk, fat-free condensed milk, and plenty of vanilla extract.
-The bananas naturally sweeten the dish and add vitamin B6 to the mix; use egg whites only, and you’ll also lower the cholesterol! http://www.myrecipes.com/recipe/banana-pudding-10000000222208/
+A healthy dessert, to begin with, you can turn this creamy treat into a healthy slam dunk that your kids will love!
+You can eliminate the excess saturated fat using low-fat milk, fat free condensed milk, and plenty of vanilla extract.
+The bananas naturally sweeten the dish, and vitamin B-6 is added to the mix; use egg whites only, and you'll also lower the cholesterol!

 Sugared Cranberries.
-Another recipe for the kitchen-challenged, this treat is exactly what it sounds like: cranberries covered in sugar.
-Even though there’s sugar, the benefits of cranberries far outweigh the disadvantages of eating sugar in this recipe.
-Enjoy the golden opportunity to get your kids to eat cranberries and think they’re eating candy because that’s precisely what this is. http://www.myrecipes.com/recipe/sugared-cranberries-10000000554659/
+Another recipe for the kitchen-challenged, this treat is exactly what it sounds like cranberries covered in sugar.
+Even though there's a lot of sugar, the benefits of cranberries far outweigh the disadvantages of eating sugar in this recipe.
+Enjoy the golden opportunity to get your kids to eat cranberries and think they're eating candy because that's precisely what this is.

 Gluten-Free Chocolate Chip Cookies.
-Kids with Celiac disease appreciate cookies a little more than kids that can eat any cookie at any time.
-Use the holidays as an opportunity to make some gluten-free cookies for your gluten-free kid!
-If you don’t want to make cookies from scratch, some great gluten-free cookie mixes taste like regular cookies. http://www.elanaspantry.com/chocolate-chip-cookies/
+Kids with Celiac disease appreciate cookies a little more than kids who can eat any cookie at any time.
+Having said that, use the holidays to make gluten-free cookies for your gluten-free kid!
+If you don't want to make cookies from scratch, there are some great gluten-free cookie mixes out there that taste just like regular cookies.

 Healthy Diabetic Christmas Cake.
-Okay, so maybe give this dessert a different name before you tell your kids what it is, but the treat will still taste just as delicious!
-People with diabetes have it just as severely as those with Celiac around the holidays, and it’s even harder for kids because they sometimes don’t understand why they’re so different.
-This recipe will give your diabetic kid a holiday cake he can eat (and he won’t even know it’s healthy)!
-Hmm… maybe you can switch this one out with your hubby’s usual dessert, too! http://www.mouthwateringmunchies.com/?p=1190
+Okay, give this dessert a different name before you tell your kids what it is, but the treat will still taste just as delicious!
+People with diabetes have it just as severely as those with Celiac around the holidays, and it's even harder for kids because they sometimes don't understand why they're so different.
+This recipe will give your diabetic kid a holiday cake he can eat (and he won't even know it's healthy!)